stellaris-mods/autonomous-assembler/README.md

    }
    ```
 1. It's important that you remove the `ass_op_sm_build` flag _only_ if you actually handle the construction.
 Your build effect can handle `ass_op_sm_slot_1-19`, or even more, if you want.
 It will produce an error.log entry for any slot that doesn't exist.
 1. Autonomous Assembler supports slots 1-19 if the correct 3rd party spaceport extending addons are installed.
-If you prefer not to get the errors for those extra slots in your addon, there are three alternatives: (1) disable your autonomous assembler integration when the global flags `gf_alphamodplus` or `has_renegade_spaceports` exist, or (2) put support for building your spaceport modules in slots 7-19 in a 3rd party compatibility addon ("My Addon: AUTOASS+Extended Spaceport Compatibility Mod"), or finally (3) successfully beg the authors of the spaceport extension addons to add AUTOASS support for your module (I don't recommend this last option).
+If you prefer not to get the /(actually harmless, but annoying) errors for those extra slots in your addon, there are three alternatives: (1) disable your autonomous assembler integration when the global flags `gf_alphamodplus` or `has_renegade_spaceports` exist (this only prevents the errors during play, not at startup), or (2) put support for building your spaceport modules in slots 7-19 in a 3rd party compatibility addon ("My Addon: AUTOASS+Extended Spaceport Compatibility Mod"), or finally (3) successfully beg the authors of the spaceport extension addons to add AUTOASS support for your module (I don't recommend this last option).
 1. Make sure you hook into `ass_stage4_sm_3rd_remove_data` somehow to remove any module-specific ship/fleet-flags or nonstandard variables you set on the assembler ship/fleet/target.
 This is mostly to de-clutter the `debugtooltip`.

 Remember that for your per-module `ass_stage1_sm_*` effects, you need to copy the `ass_valid_spaceport_module_planet` trigger out of this mod and into yours with a **different name**.
 You should _not_ use `ass_valid_spaceport_module_planet = yes` anywhere in your addon.
+Well, you can, technically, just remember that it will produce (harmless) error log output if AUTOASS is not installed/enabled.

-And finally, here's a complete example of an addon that adds support for a new spaceport module to Autonomous Assembler.
+Here's a complete example of an addon that adds support for a new spaceport module to Autonomous Assembler.
 This is all placed in a new file in `common/scripted_effects`.
+All the effects in the code below can be named anything you want - you don't have to use the convoluted `am_spaceports_ass_stage1_sm_pre` name, for example.
+You can call it `mymod_prebuild_module` or `myAddonSpModPre` or whatever you want that doesn't conflict easily with other addons.
 ```
 #######################
 # OUR OWN EFFECTS